jmphilli/wicksonrestaurant/README.md

     - send email when order ready
     - break out schedule for when they want to pickup - start with dropdown of hours
     - add dine in option
-    - add email to note web page
-    - only one button on note web page
     - dine in only collect email
-    - pickup email + phone